ElisabettaDeVitoFrancesco/DAPT0123/DAPT0123_M7/README.md

 # Module M7 - Final project
 ### Note
-To view and download the Power BI file please follow the link: https://1drv.ms/f/s!AohTLQtn2yC1ikJbdVGwdSZnc1Wq?e=nit2Dr.
+To view and download the Power BI .pbi file please follow the link: https://1drv.ms/f/s!AohTLQtn2yC1ikJbdVGwdSZnc1Wq?e=nit2Dr.

 ## Scope
 The project analyzes the water quality of rivers and lakes in European countries, with a particular comparison between Austria and Italy.